-Communicating for safety aims to ensure timely, purpose-driven, effective communication and documentation that supports continuous, coordinated and safe clinical care for patients.
+Communicating for safety aims to ensure timely, purpose-driven, effective communication and documentation that supports continuous, coordinated and safe clinical delivery of services for patients.

-My service providers communicate with each other about my care, so I receive the clinical care I need.
+The people involved in my care communicate with each other about my care, so I receive the clinical care I need.

-To ensure timely, purpose-driven and effective communication and documentation that support continuous, coordinated and safe care for patients.
+To ensure timely, purpose-driven and effective communication and documentation that support continuous, coordinated and safe delivery of services for patients.

 Communication is a key safety and quality issue in clinical care.
-The actions relating to communicating for safety recognises the importance of effective communication and its role in supporting continuous, coordinated and safe patient care.
+The actions relating to communicating for safety recognise the importance of effective communication and its role in supporting continuous, coordinated and safe patient care.

 Communication is inherent to patient care, and informal communication will occur throughout clinical care delivery.
-It is not intended these actions will apply to all communications within a service.
+It is not intended these actions will apply to all communications within a Service.
 Rather, the intention is to ensure that systems and processes are in place at key times when effective communication is critical to patient safety, for example, during transitions of care.

-Clinical governance and quality improvement to support effective communication
+Clinical governance and quality improvement to support comprehensive care